RedisLabs/redislabs-docs/content/rc/api/examples/manage-subscriptions.md

 ```sh
 DELETE "https://[host]/v1/subscriptions/<subscriptionId>"
 ```
-The response body contains the `taskId` of the task that is deleting the subscription.
+The response body contains the `taskId` for the task deleting the subscription.
 You can use `GET /v1/tasks/<taskId>` to track the status of this task.